Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 >In this diagram illustrates the concept of identifying the impacted partitions, persisting them to be utilized in all the layers of the data architecture to incrementally process the data.
 >
 > - **Incremental Processing Step 2** is to identify the impacted partitions.
-> - In this diagram, we select from the line_item_stg table all the distinct orderdates that are impacted by the new data that was loaded.
+> - In this diagram, we select all the distinct orderdates from the LINE_ITEM_STG table that are impacted by the new data that was loaded.
-> - Then we persist those dates into a table called *"dw_delta_date"* so that we can utilize those impacted partitions to do our incremental processing at each layer (raw, integration and presentation).
+> - Then we persist those dates into a table called *"dw_delta_date"* so that we can utilize those impacted partitions to do our incremental processing at each layer (Raw, Integration and Presentation).

 ### Step 1 - Explain code snippets

 #### DW_DELTA_DATE_LD.SQL
 1. In Snowsight, *"create worksheet from SQL file"*, select the 200_raw/dw_delta_date_ld.sql
 2. After setting the context there is an *"insert"* statement.
 As part of the *"insert"* statement, there is a [CTE (Common Table Expression)](https://docs.snowflake.com/en/user-guide/queries-cte.html) identified by the *"with"* statement inside the *"insert"* statement.
-This *"select"* identifies all the orderdates that were impacted with the load into the stg table.
+This *"select"* identifies all the orderdates that were impacted with the load into the _STG table.
 ``` sql
 insert overwrite into dw_delta_date
 with l_delta_date as